PRESS RELEASE: PRTS and Reformed Baptist Seminary (Sacramento) forge strategic partnership for Master programs

-For immediate release: January 8,2018
+For immediate release: March 26,2018

-Stephen J. Nichols, President of RBC comments, “This new program is the culmination of a shared commitment of RBC and PRTS to the authority of God’s Word and to upholding the Reformed confessions.
-We’re so glad that RBC students will have the opportunity to continue their theological education at PRTS.”
+Robert Briggs, President of RBS comments, “We are both humbled and delighted to partner with PRTS in this new venture.
+This new program is the culmination of a shared commitment of RBS and PRTS to the authority of God’s Word and to upholding the confessional commitments.
+We’re so glad that RBS students will have the opportunity to continue their theological education at PRTS.”